lsrcz/grisette/README.md

 ## Example

 The following example uses Grisette to build a synthesizer of arithmetic programs.
-Given the input-output pair (2,5), the synthesizer outputs the program (\x -> x+3).
+Given the input-output pair (2,5), the synthesizer may output the program (\x -> x+3).
 The example is adapted from [this blog post](https://www.cs.utexas.edu/~bornholt/post/building-synthesizer.html) by James Bornholt.